robot-chenwei/robot-chenwei.github.io/_posts/2018-05-20-UVa-10903 - Rock-Paper-Scissors Tournament.md

 ## Problem

-There n people play the Rock-Paper-Scissors game.
+There are n people play the Rock-Paper-Scissors game.

-What is the probability of win of each people.
+What is the probability of of each people win the game.

 ## Method

 Calculate as the problem said: count the times of each people win and lose (w and l), and the probability is w/(w +l)

 If w and l are equal to zero, then output '-'.

 ## Code